AnnaNCS/aws_docker_kubernetes/README.md

 run:
 Make sure you have eksclt installed
-- eksclt crea cluster with the yaml file
+- eksctl create cluster -f eks-cluster.yaml

 you can check your new cluster by running:
 - kubectl config get-clusters